 Like Hoover and vacuums many people regard all activity trackers as "Fitbits" but there are other makes so be sure to read the best activity trackers currently available to buy too.
 Fitbit is by far the market leader, and has quality trackers for most people.

-Super-serious sports, running and fitness fanatics – for whom even the high-end Fitbit Surge isn't sophisticated enough – may prefer the more expensive top-end Garmin or TomTom trackers, which focus on specific sports such as running, cycling or swimming.
-The Surge is the oldest Fitbit tracker and is long overdue an upgrade.
-We presume one is imminent as this tracker has been removed from the Fitbit product list online, although it remains on-sale at the Fitbit Store.
+Super-serious sports, running and fitness fanatics – for whom even the new Fitbit Ionic isn't sophisticated enough – may prefer the more expensive top-end Garmin or TomTom trackers, which focus on specific sports such as running, cycling or swimming.
+The Surge was the oldest Fitbit tracker and has long been overdue an upgrade.
+We presume one is imminent as this tracker has been removed from the Fitbit product list online.

 Which Fitbit is best for you?